t-moe/zeadl/README.md

 Note: High sample rates will generate a high load on the device.
 You'll run out of memory eventually.

 ##How to Install
+- Beagle bone: Use the provided apk
+- Emulator: Uncomment jni build.gradle file in the app folder.
+Uncomment all SensorChannels that use the I2C class.
+Alternative: Use the ARM-Emulator which supports our jni libs.

 ##How to Extend
+- Sublass SensorGroup and SensorChannel.
+- The sensor groups has to instantiate all your SensorChannel instances.

 ##Tipps'n Tricks
+- Zeadl runs as service until you terminate it via Menu->Exit

 ##Known Issues